 The idea behind Independent Study is to provide an opportunity for juniors and seniors who are in good academic standing to go beyond the boundaries of the curriculum offered by The Ethel Walker School and pursue a topic of great personal interest to them.
 An Independent Study is not the same thing as taking an existing course at a special time by special arrangement with a teacher.
 An Independent Study usually does not constitute one of the 5 required academic courses students take each semester.
 Before beginning an independent study project, students must have completed all the required courses in the subject area of the independent study as well as any relevant courses needed as background preparation.

 The student and a teacher who has agreed to be the sponsor should write the Independent Study proposal.
 It should address in some detail:

 - Goals and primary topics/questions to be explored

 - Meeting times and deadlines to be met

 Number of credits (1 semester = ½ credit: 2 semesters = 1 credit)

-The proposal first must be submitted to the appropriate academic department for review and then to the Dean of the Upper School for approval.
-Independent Study projects which are to begin in the fall semester must be submitted by May 31 of the previous school year.
+The proposal first must be submitted to the appropriate academic department for review and then to the Dean of Studies for approval.
+Independent Study projects that are to begin in the fall semester must be submitted by May 31 of the previous school year.
 Proposals for projects beginning in the second semester must be submitted by January 4 of the same school year.